Special Pay Plan Overview

 Employees will continue to have the option to receive a cash-out of annual leave at the time of enrollment in DROP that will be included in the employee’s compensation for FRS retirement benefits calculation purposes, or employees may choose to receive payment at the end of their DROP participation.
 Regardless of the option chosen, payments of annual leave for DROP employees are subject to the Special Pay Plan provisions.

+Employees hired on or before September 30, 2013 and have ten years of creditable FGCU service are eligible for a cash out of a portion of his/her unused accumulated sick leave.
 An employee participating in DROP will have a percentage of their accumulated sick-leave pay balance deposited into their account at the beginning of each year of DROP participation.
 The percentage is determined by the participant’s DROP year.

 EXAMPLE: An employee participating in DROP for a period of five (5) years will have terminal-sick-leave pay deposited as follows: